Bear Canyon Wildlands Preserve

 An Unexpected Gift

 It’s rare that Sonoma Land Trust gets the opportunity to protect land that is truly “wild.”
-But at the close of 2018, the Land Trust received such an unexpected gift: 250 acres of rugged, largely untouched wild land in the foothills of the Mayacamas northeast of Healdsburg, donated by Dick and Gretchen Grant.
+But at the close of 2018, we received an unexpected gift: 250 acres of rugged, largely untouched wild land in the foothills of the Mayacamas northeast of Healdsburg, donated by Dick and Gretchen Grant.
 The project became our 18th preserve and was aptly named “Bear Canyon Wildlands.”

-Bear Canyon Wildlands forms an important link between the Land Trust’s Bear Canyon Conservation Easement to the west and a complex of 12,000 acres of protected land to the east — including Ag + Open Space’s McCord Ranch Conservation Easement and Audubon Canyon Ranch’s Modini Mayacamas Preserve.
-Joining individual properties into larger protected landscapes has important ecological benefits.
-Landscape-scale conservation allows wild animals to move more freely and helps ecosystems remain resilient as the climate changes.
+Bear Canyon Wildlands forms an important link between the Bear Canyon Conservation Easement to the west and a complex of 12,000 acres of protected land to the east — including Ag + Open Space’s McCord Ranch Conservation Easement and All Hands Ecology’s Modini Mayacamas Preserve.
+Joining individual properties into larger protected landscapes has important ecological benefits, allowing wild animals to move more freely and helping ecosystems remain resilient as the climate changes.
 Protecting large, scenic landscapes also helps to preserve the natural beauty and character of Sonoma County.

 Wild Forever